 The directors believe that the Group will be able to pay its debts as and when they become due and payable.
-In reaching this conclusion the directors have had regard to the Group having available cash reserves to meet expected operating, investing, and financing costs in the next twelve months based on internal financial modelling.
-In particular, the directors have regard to the trading results of the company for July and August 2020 which show above budget performance.
+In reaching this conclusion the directors have had regard to the Group having available cash reserves and a bank facility to meet expected operating, investing, and financing costs in the next twelve months based on internal financial modelling.